By TED Staff

 It’s a good time for anyone interested in higher education administration to enter the job market.
-Because of the growing number of students entering colleges and universities each year, the Bureau of Labor Statistics projects that the number of higher education administration positions will grow 7% through 2028 — that’s faster than average for all occupations!
+Because of the growing number of students entering colleges and universities each year, the Bureau of Labor Statistics projects that the number of higher education administration positions will grow 4% through 2029.
 Though a variety of roles make up a college or university’s administration — from college president, to admissions director, to residence hall manager — some professionals may be interested in the highest-paying positions.
 If you’re interested in working in university administration, read through this article, then research what positions might work best for you and your career goals.

 2. Chief Academic Officer

 Boasting the second highest salary in higher education administration is the chief academic officer.
 These well-paid professionals work alongside other administrators to ensure all departments, programs, and faculty members achieve performance goals.
 Creating development plans, supporting professional development initiatives, and implementing realistic budgets are all responsibilities of a university’s chief academic officer.
 While some universities will hire a chief academic officer with a master’s degree in education or the humanities, more prestigious institutions will likely require a Doctor of Education or a Ph.D.

 A successful development officer is vital to the health of a college or university.
 For an average annual salary of more than $157,000, a development officer develops strategies for all: